HARSHITHA579-pixel/HANDS-ON-ROBOTICS/README.md

 - A laptop with Python installed (Thonny)
 - ESP32 board
 - The kit provided in the workshop
-- A web browser (Chrome/Edge/Firefox)
+- Web browser (recommended: Chrome/Edge/Firefox)

 ---